Mkeao2/Microbiome-diversity-and-community-analysis/README.md

-The following code is for the paper "Wild bee microbiome diversity and community composition are influenced by bee phylogeny, plant choice, and urban intensity.", in preparation.
+The following tutorial and code is for the paper "Wild bee microbiome diversity and community composition are influenced by bee phylogeny, plant choice, and urban intensity.", in preparation.

 Data not yet publically available.